Reflecting Topology Consistency and Abnormality via Learnable Attentions for Airway Labeling: Conclusion

 \section{Conclusion}

 In this paper, an automated method for airway anatomical labeling is proposed.
 A soft subtree map, incorporating anatomically topological information, was introduced to softly encode subtree representations.
-Further, it effectively handled anomalous branches through the interaction between node features and prototypes.
-The superior performance on the AIIB23 dataset, particularly in consistency metrics, demonstrated the clinical potential of our approach.
+Further, it effectively handled anomalous branches through interactions between node features and prototypes.
+The superior performance on a challenging dataset highlighting its potential for enhancing topology consistency and detecting abnormalities in clinical scenarios.